mikblacklab/ResBazLessons2017/bash_set-up-lesson.md

    ```

   - now try it! go to any directory, type in the name of the tool you just installed (eg. plink).
-Does it run or
+Does it run?

 #### NEXT TIME YOU DOWNLOAD A NEW TOOL TO USE YOU ONLY NEED TO DO THE SYMBOLIC LINK STEP TO MAKE IT AVAILABLE FROM ANYWHERE